hiveot/hub/core/certs/README.md

 ## Objective

-Manage certificates for authentication of hub services, IoT devices and consumers.
+Manage certificates for authentication of hub clients.

 ## Status

-This service is functional and can issue IoT device certificates, service certificates and end-user certificates.
+This service is functional and can issue IoT device certificates, service certificates and end-user certificates using a self-signed CA.

 Future:
-- Support for lets encrypt to obtain service certificates
+- Support for lets encrypt to obtain client certificates

 ## Summary